• Home

 How many potatoes can you grow in a grow bag?

-Depending on the size of your container and the size of the seed potatoes, a potato grow bag will normally hold about 3-5 seed potatoes.
+Depending on the size of your container and the size of the seed potatoes, a potato planter bag will normally hold about 3-5 seed potatoes.
 Don’t be tempted to add more because they will be competing for nutrients, and you’ll end up with a similar or worse harvest.

 Again, depending on the variety of potatoes planted and when you harvest them, you should expect about 2-3 kgs of spuds per seed potato planted.